 Step 04: Change Your Popup Style

 In popular marketplaces, a pop-up is specifically integrated with the Mini Cart.
-When someone takes his cursor or click on the cart icon, a pop-up automatically appears on your display.
-You can make your choice between Click or Hover from the ‘Cart Popup Show’ option.
+When someone takes his cursor or clicks on the cart icon, a pop-up automatically appears on your display.
+You can choose between Click or Hover from the ‘Cart Popup Show’ option.
 Here, we have selected the Hover option.

 Now, hovering the cursor on the Mini Cart icon, you will get the popup right on your display.

-Note: Sometimes, due to conflict with Elementor, your Mini Cart pop-up may not appear on your backend.
-Don’t worry about it, just go to preview and check it.
+Note: Sometimes, due to a conflict with Elementor, your Mini Cart pop-up may not appear on your backend.
+Don’t worry about it.
+Just go to preview and check it.

-Step 05: Update You Mini Cart Body from the Style Section
+Step 05: Update Your Mini Cart Body from the Style Section

 In the Style section, you will get six more options to customize your Mini Cart.
 They are